pylover/bddrest/README.md

   title: Trying invalid book id
   url_parameters:
     id: None
 ```

-You may load the story again from this yaml with `story.loads`.
+You may load the story again from this yaml with `Story.loads(yaml)`.

-There two additional methods are available to dump and load to
+There is two additional methods are available to dump and load to
 and from a file: `story.load(file)` and `story.dump(file)`

 ### Markdown